 Short Film Festival

 Named the best short film festival in the world by the Guardian Guide, this ever-growing event is screening cutting-edge and multimedia pieces in a variety of locations across the city.
 The schedule lists plenty of intriguing collections and you’ll be hard pressed to select one night over another.
-Tickets range from £6.00 to £12.00, and there are a variety of different locations and special events including talks on a whole heap of groundbreaking topics.

 London Short Film Festival